-We like to express our sincere gratitude to Prof. Vivek Sarkar and his team at Rice University for giving us access and continuous support for HJ library, which made it possible to incorporate threads in DAVS.
+We like to express our sincere gratitude to Prof. Vivek Sarkar and his team at Rice University for giving us access and continuous support for HJ library, which made it possible to incorporate threads in DAVS and PWC.
 We are equally thankful to Prof. Guillermo López Taboada for giving us free unrestricted access to commercially available FastMPJ MPI library.
+We are also thankful to FutureGrid project and its support team for their support with HPC systems.